Kitchen Painting

 Large / Open-Concept Kitchen150-250 sq ft$650 - $750+

 Prices include degreasing, priming, two coats of grease-resistant paint, trim, and cleanup.
 Ceiling painting adds $150-$300 depending on size.
-Does not include cabinet painting.
+Does not include cabinet refinishing, which is priced separately on our cabinet painting page.

 Why Kitchen Painting Is Not a DIY Job